 Mourinho, though, has always used psychology to motivate even his best players.

-On Saturday, he got the response he was looking for as Mata came on at halftime against Tottenham with a point to prove, turned the game and helped earn his side earn a draw.
+On Saturday, he got the response he was looking for as Mata came on at half-time against Tottenham with a point to prove and turned the game and helped earn his side a draw.

-After a listless first-half performance in which Chelsea was overrun and fortunate to be trailing only by a single goal, Mata inspired a complete turnaround.
+After a listless first-half performance in which Chelsea were overrun and fortunate to be trailing only by a single goal, Mata inspired a complete turnaround.

-All of Chelsea’s best moves were orchestrated by him and it was no surprise it was he who put John Terry’s equalizing goal on a plate from one of his trademark free kicks.
+All of Chelsea’s best moves were orchestrated by him and it was no surprise it was he who put John Terry’s equalising goal on a plate from one of his trademark free kicks.

-Mata will now start in Tuesday’s crucial Champions League game at Steaua Bucharest with a spring in his step and a determination to keep his place in the team.
+Mata will now start in Tuesday’s crucial Champions League game at Steaua Bucharest with a spring in his step and determined to keep his place in the team.

-While Mourinho may have played a masterstroke with Mata, there was more than a touch of hypocrisy in the Portuguese’s accusations of Jan Vertonghen cheating to get Fernando Torres sent off.
+But while Mourinho may have played a masterstroke with Mata, there was more than a touch of hypocrisy in the Portuguese’s accusations of Jan Vertonghen cheating to get Fernando Torres sent-off.

 Mourinho blasted Vertonghen for making the most of his aerial clash with the striker.
 Of course, no Mourinho player - say Didier Drogba, or Pepe - has ever behaved in such a manner, have they?

-Just as bad was his refusal to condemn Torres’ ugly face scratch on Vertonghen earlier in the game, for which he should have been sent off and could yet receive retrospective punishment.
+And just as bad was his refusal to condemn Torres’ ugly face scratch on Vertonghen earlier in the game, for which he should have been sent-off and could yet receive retrospective punishment.

 They say the Premier League table starts to take shape after six games of the season - in which case it looks pretty good for Arsenal.

-The club has started the season in the same fashion that it finished the last campaign, and added more star quality with the deadline day signing of Mesut Ozil.
+They have started the season in the same fashion that they finished the last campaign, and added more star quality with the deadline day signing of Mesut Ozil.

-The question with this Arsenal team will always be how it can cope if and when results slip – is there the same drive and determination in this squad that characterized Wenger’s earlier sides?
+But the question with this Arsenal team will always be how they can cope if and when results slip – is there the same drive and determination in this squad that characterised Wenger’s earlier sides?

-In reality, Arsenal has had the easiest fixture list of the top six and is only where it should be.
-In fact, in comparison with the corresponding fixtures last season, the team is three points down.
+In reality, Arsenal have had the easiest fixture list of the top six and are only where they should be.
+In fact, in comparison with the corresponding fixtures last season they are three points down.

-Arsene Wenger’s side is playing the best football in the league, with a stable squad and a manager who is part of the furniture.
+Arsene Wenger’s side are playing the best football in the league, they have a stable squad and a manager who is part of the furniture.

 Summer changes at Manchester United, Chelsea and Manchester City means this season is Arsenal’s best opportunity in years to reclaim a title last won by ‘The Invincibles’ in 2004.

-This is not the perfect squad, there will be bumps in the road and questions to be answered – but there is no need for Arsenal to adopt an inferiority complex as the club strives to claim its first league title in a decade.
+This is not the perfect squad, there will be bumps in the road and questions to be answered – but there is no need for them to adopt an inferiority complex as they strive to claim their first league title in a decade.